jundalisay/spblist/content/en/research/keynes/general-theory/chapter-24b.md

 - This makes it unable to solve actual economic problems*.

-> *Superphysics Note: Classical Economics was overshadowed by the Marginal Revolution which enshrined profit maximization.
+{{< n n="Classical Economics was overshadowed by the Marginal Revolution which enshrined profit maximization.
 It is this profit maximization that causes the problems.
-Keynesian economics keeps profit maximization and so it also is unable to solve problems, as seen from the 1970s up to today.
+Keynesian economics keeps profit maximization and so it also is unable to solve problems, as seen from the 1970s up to today." >}}

 <!-- has consisted not so much in finding logical flaws in its analysis as in  -->